 3.1.
 Data Analysis

 3.1.1.
-Explanatory Data Analysis for Monitoring Data
+Exploratory Data Analysis for Monitoring Data

-Based on the data collected for this study, the descriptive statistics of the explanatory variables for each survey site are organized in Table 4.
-This shows an overview of the distributions of measurement variables for each survey site (Jung et al. (2016)).
+Based on the data collected for this study, the descriptive statistics of the variables for each sampling site are organized in Table 3.
+This shows an overview of the distributions of measurement variables for each sampling site [36].
 We also calculated the Jarque-Bera (JB) test p-value for each variable to determine the normality test results.
 To identify the overall distribution of each explanatory variable, seven descriptive statistics were calculated: mean, standard deviation, median, minimum, maximum, skewness, and kurtosis.
-Skewness has a positive value when the tail is long to the right, and a negative value when the tail is long to the left.
-A kurtosis value greater than 0 indicates that the center of the distribution is sharp, and a value less than 0 indicates that the center of the distribution is smooth (Blanca et al. 2013).
-According to Table 4, none of the measurement variables showed a value of 0 for skewness or kurtosis at any of the survey sites.
-Also, excluding pH at all survey sites, the JB test p-value was much smaller than the general significance level of 0.05.
-Hence, since normality is violated in most of the cases, the Spearman correlation coefficient must be used instead of the Pearson correlation coefficient in the correlation analysis (De Winter et al. (2016)).
-To better visualize the results, Fig. 12 presents boxplots of the measurement variable distributions at each survey site.
-As shown, the Tamjin Lake survey sites have mostly higher water quality item concentrations than Juam Lake, and most hydraulic and hydrological variables show higher values as well.
-In contrast, the values of turbidity and transparency are higher in the Juam Lake survey sites than Tamjin Lake, while DO and temperature show similar trends in the sampling sites of the two lakes.
+Skewness has a positive value when the tail is long to the right and a negative value when the tail is long to the left.
+A kurtosis value > 0 indicates that the center of the distribution is sharp, and a value < 0 suggests that the center of the distribution is smooth [37].
+According to Table 4, none of the measurement variables showed a value of 0 for skewness or kurtosis at any of the sampling sites.

-Table 4.
-Descriptive Statistics
+Furthermore, except for pH at all sampling sites, the JB test p-value was significantly lower than the significance level of 0.05.
+Hence, since normality is often violated, the Spearman correlation coefficient must be used instead of the Pearson correlation coefficient in the correlation analysis [38].

+To better visualize the results, Figure 12 presents boxplots of the parameters at each survey site.
+In general, the Tamjin Lake sampling sites had higher water quality parameter values and hydraulic/hydrological data values than those in Tamjin Lake.
+However, the turbidity and transparency values were higher in the Juam Lake sampling sites than in Tamjin Lake, while DO and temperature showed similar trends in the sampling sites of the two lakes.

+Table 3.
+Descriptive statistics of the water quality and hydraulic/hydrological parameters at each survey site.